libraryofcelsus/Aetherius_AI_Assistant/readme.md

 23. If you plan on using Photo OCR (jpg, jpeg, png Text Recognition), it requires tesseract: https://github.com/UB-Mannheim/tesseract/wiki
     Once installed, copy the "Tesseract-OCR" folder from Program Files to the "Aetherius_Ai_Assistant" Folder.
 Photos must be placed in the ./Upload/SCANS folder.

-24. Run main.py by typing **python main.py** in cmd or **run.bat** as admin to start Aetherius.
+24. Run main.py by typing **python main.py** in cmd or one of the **run.bat** files as admin to start Aetherius.
 (Using run.bat will let you skip opening CMD and activating the environment.)

 25. Select DB Upload Heuristics from the DB Management menu to upload Heuristics for the bot, this DB can also function as a Personality DB.
 An example of how to do this can be found in "personality_db_input_examples.txt" in the config folder.